feagi/blender-connector/README.md

 3) Open File Explorer and paste the following path into the address bar: `C:\Program Files\Blender Foundation\Blender 4.3\4.3\python\lib\site-packages\feagi_connector` (You must run `lazy_pop.py` once per installed Blender.)
 4) Click on the address bar, type `cmd`, and press Enter to open the Command Prompt.
 5) Copy and paste the command: `notepad .env`, then click Yes to create the file.
 6) Go to the NeuroRobotics Studio experiment.
+(Quickest way: Click Blender > barebones genome > create your own name > launch)
 7) Click "Embodiment," then click the "API_KEY" button and paste it into the notepad file.
 Save the file.
 8) Run `controller.py` inside Blender.